Radical Civic Union: History

 The Revolution of the Park of 1890.

 The first logo of the UCR, first used in 1931.

 The party was a breakaway from the Civic Union, which was led by Bartolomé Mitre and Leandro Alem.
 The term 'radical' in the party's name referred to its demand for universal male suffrage, which was considered radical at the time, when Argentina was ruled by an exclusive oligarchy and government power was allocated behind closed doors.

 The Civic Union led an attempt to force the early departure of President Miguel Juárez Celman in the Revolution of the Park (Revolución del Parque).
 Eventually a compromise was reached with Juárez Celman's government.
 Hardliners who opposed this agreement founded the current UCR, led by Alem's nephew Hipólito Yrigoyen.
 In 1893 and 1905, the party led further attempts to overthrow the government.

+With Alem's death in 1896, the party disbanded at the turn of the century before being revived by Yrigoyen in 1903.
+The party pressured the conservative government to implement democratic reforms.
+The party refused to participate in elections until universal adult male suffrage was introduced.

 With the introduction of free, fair and confidential voting in elections based on universal adult male suffrage in 1912, the Party managed to win the general elections of 1916, when Hipólito Yrigoyen became president.
 As well as backing more popular participation, UCR's platform included promises to tackle the country's social problems and eradicate poverty.
 Yrigoyen's presidency however turned out to be rather dictatorial; he refused to cooperate with the Congress and UCR in government fell short of the democratic expectations it had raised when in opposition.

 The UCR remained in power during the next 14 years: Yrigoyen was succeeded by Marcelo T. de Alvear in 1922 and again by himself in 1928.
 The first coup in Argentina's modern history occurred on September 6, 1930, and ousted an aging Yrigoyen amid an economic crisis resulting from the United States' Great Depression.

 From 1930 to 1958, the UCR was confined to be the main opposition party, either to the Conservatives and the military during the 1930s and the early 1940s or to the Peronists during the late 1940s and early 1950s.

 It was only in 1958 that a faction of the party allied with banned Peronists (in the Intransigent Radical Civic Union founded in 1956, splitting from what then called itself the People's Radical Civil Union) came back to power, led by Arturo Frondizi.
 The growing tolerance of Frondizi towards his Peronist allies provoked unrest in the army, which ousted the president in March 1962.